stevenkfirth/csvw_functions_extra/README.md

         verbose=False
         )
 ```

+Method (for individual CSV files):

+1. For each table in the TableGroup object, the CSV file is downloaded using the url in `https://purl.org/berg/csvw_functions_extra/vocab/csv_download_url`.
+2. The CSV is saved in the `data_folder` using the filename in `https://purl.org/berg/csvw_functions_extra/vocab/csv_file_name`
+3. If the CSV file has an associated metadata file, this is downloaded using the url in `https://purl.org/berg/csvw_functions_extra/vocab/metadata_download_url`
+4. If step 3 occurs, the associated metadata file is saved in the `data_folder` using the filename in `https://purl.org/berg/csvw_functions_extra/vocab/csv_file_name` with the additional suffix in `https://purl.org/berg/csvw_functions_extra/vocab/metadata_file_suffix`.
+5. A new version of the CSVW metadata file is also saved in the data folder.

+Method (for ZIP files):

+1.

 Arguments:
 - **metadata_document_location** *(str)*: The filepath or url of the CSVW metadata file containing a Table Group object.